gcallah/BookReviews/goodspeed.md

 depth of recessions.
 Expansions have indeed been getting longer, but that is part of a trend that started well before the 20th century increases in the government role in the economy in both countries.
-And he notes that oftentimes, government actions have actually played a causal role in  initiating a recession.
+And he notes that oftentimes, government actions have actually played a causal role in initiating a recession, particularly through going to war.